 Anti-Reflection Lens Coatings on Binoculars

-In binoculars, anti-reflection coatings are mainly designed to assist with light transmission thus helping to produce a brighter image with better contrast.
-These days almost all good quality binoculars some sort of these coatings applied to at least some of the air to glass surfaces of their lenses.
+So with binoculars, scopes, monoculars and many other optical devices like camera lenses, anti-reflection coatings are designed to assist with light transmission thus helping to produce a sharper, brighter image with improved contrast.
+These days almost all good quality binoculars have some sort of anti-reflection coatings applied to at least some of the air-to-glass surfaces of their lenses.

-These anti-reflection coatings are often made up of a number of very thin, transparent film layers, each having a distinct index of refraction which alters the lens’s performance with different wavelengths and at different incident angles.
+These anti-reflection coatings are often made up of a number of incredibly thin layers, typically measured in microns (one-thousandth of a millimeter), that are deposited on the lens surface.
+Each has a distinct index of refraction which alters the lens’s performance with different wavelengths and at different incident angles and work by manipulating light in specific ways:

 Because of this, color effects often appear at oblique angles and so you can sometimes see these coatings as they are usually what produces the blue, red, or green reflections you see when you look into the front of a binocular’s objective lens at different angles.